Plymouth Synagogue: Torah Ark

 The elaborate, Baroque Torah Ark rises two storeys, the full height of the building.
 It features fluted Corinthian columns, a broken pediment, carved finials and urns in gold leaf.
 On the second storey are a pair of tablets of the Ten Commandments, in gold leaf on a royal blue ground.
 Inscribed on the cornice is the Hebrew date 5522 (1761–62) and a passage form Psalms 5:8 (Lead me, O LORD, in thy righteousness because of mine enemies; make thy way straight before my face).

-It is a free-standing piece of cabinet work.
-It was transported from Holland flat packed and rebuilt when in situ.
-The Holy Ark however was brought over from the Netherlands in parts and assembled on site – a sort of Georgian flat-pack!
-A marvellous classical confection of white and gold, it stands in sharp contract to the plain wood of the rest of the building.*Elkan Levy.
-Kadish believes that it may have been crafted by cabinetmakers in the Netherlands or the German lands.
+The Holy Ark, crafted by cabinetmakers in the Netherlands or Germany, is a free-standing piece of cabinet work, transported from the Netherlands flat-packed, and rebuilt in situ.
 For many years the Ark had "a gentle golden patina."
-A 2002 restoration has made the Ark bright with gold leaf, white and blue paint.
+In 2002, the Ark was restored with gold leaf, white and blue paint, which stands in sharp contract to the plain wood of the rest of the building.